 - 1 cup quick-cook black beans

 - 1/2 teaspoon oregano

 - 1/2 cup dehydrated minced onion

 - 1 bay leaf

-Preheat oven to 350 degrees Fahrenheit.
-Gently pry lid off of jar and discard.
-Remove oxygen packet (if used).
-Empty contents of jar into large casserole dish.
+- Preheat oven to 350 degrees Fahrenheit.
+Empty contents of jar (minus oxygen packet if present) into large casserole dish.
 Add 6 cups of boiling water.
 Bake, uncovered, for 35 minutes.